Will your home drain the lifeblood of your finances?

 If you’re on a deadline, make sure your loan officer is responsive and available, but also ask for a detailed timeframe of the loan process (and hold him to it!).
 What you want to look for is something like this:

-1. Disclosures – within 3 days of submitting your loan application.
+- Disclosures – within 3 days of submitting your loan application.
+Mine are usually out in 24h.

-2. Underwriting – submitted within 24h of receiving the signed disclosure package, as well as basic documentation such as: tax returns, bank statements, employment information and assets.
+- Underwriting – submitted within 24h of receiving the signed disclosure package, as well as basic documentation such as: paystubs, W2, bank statements, employment information and assets.
 It is very important that you are able to get your file into underwriting while the appraisal is ordered and performed – this will significantly speed up the loan process.

-5. Give it another day or two for closing docs, meet with the title company and sign the paperwork.
+- Give it another day or two for closing documents to be prepared, then meet with the title company to sign the paperwork.

-Most big companies have “efficiency” procedures in place where your loan is queued for every little step.
-Even something as simple as ordering the appraisal might need to wait a few days until the processor gets around to working on your file.
-And no, your loan officer won’t admit to this.
+Most big companies are very inefficient, and have multiple departments handling the different parts of your mortgage process.
+Even something as simple as ordering the appraisal might need to wait a few days until the processor gets around to working on your file, because there are many others in queue in front of yours.

-4. Really good interest rate, only if you apply RIGHT NOW
+Really good interest rate, but only if you apply RIGHT NOW

 As in, before the golden carriage turns into a pumpkin, or you come to your senses.